303rd Cavalry Regiment (United States)

-The 303rd Cavalry Regiment is a United States cavalry regiment, currently represented in the Washington Army National Guard (WA ARNG) by the 1st Squadron, 303rd Cavalry, headquartered at Vancouver, Washington, part of the 96th Troop Command.
+The 303rd Cavalry Regiment is a United States cavalry regiment, currently represented in the Washington Army National Guard (WA ARNG) by the 1st Squadron, 303rd Cavalry, headquartered at Centralia, Washington, part of the 96th Troop Command.
 It incorporates the lineage of the 303rd Cavalry, 303rd Armor, and 803rd Armor Regiments of the Washington Army National Guard.

 History

 Predecessor units of the 303rd Armor

 The 303rd Armor traced its lineage back to the 103rd Antitank Battalion, constituted on 14 August 1940 in the Washington National Guard.
 The 103rd was organized and federally recognized on 30 September from new and existing units, and was headquartered at Tacoma.
 After being inducted into Federal service on 10 February 1941 at home stations, it was converted into the 103rd Infantry Battalion, Antitank, on 24 July 1941.
 On 15 December 1941, after the United States entered World War II, it became the 803rd Tank Destroyer Battalion.

 On 24 June 1943, the battalion departed for England.
 Days after Allied troops landed in Normandy on 6 June, the 803rd landed at Omaha Beach on 13 June, equipped with the M10 tank destroyer.
 It helped capture Saint-Lô during the Battle of Saint-Lô in July.
 The battalion rapidly advanced across northern France in August when German lines disintegrated and through Belgium and Holland before reaching the Siegfried Line in September, where the Allied advance bogged down.
 In October, it supported operations north of Aachen and transferred to the Hürtgen Forest.
 Just before the Battle of the Bulge began in December, the 803rd was relocated to the Ardennes.
 It was sent into the renewed assault against the Siegfried Line in early 1945 and converted to the M36 tank destroyer in February.
 The battalion fought in the capture of Trier and the crossing of the Rhine at Oppenheim on 23 March.
 The 803rd helped eliminate the Ruhr Pocket in April, then advanced southeast through Austria and Czechoslovakia, ending the war there in May.
 During its combat service, the battalion was attached to the 82nd Airborne Division, 3rd Armored Division, 2nd Infantry Division, 5th Infantry Division, 8th Infantry Division, 29th Infantry Division, 30th Infantry Division, and the 1st Belgian Brigade.
 The 803rd was inactivated postwar at Camp Kilmer, New Jersey on 1 December 1945.